SrishtiShukla/newspaper-scraper/README.md

 It was made using **Spring Boot**, **Spring Data JPA**,**Spring Data REST**, **Mockito**, **JUNIT** and **HtmlUnit**.
 Database is in memory **MYSql**.

+**HTMLUnit** allows to simulate browser events such as clicking and forms submission when scraping and it also has JavaScript support.
+This enhances the automation process.
+It also supports XPath based parsing.
+It can also be used for web application unit testing.

 ## Configuration

 ### Configuration Files